Okeke11/Phishing-URL-Analyzer/README.md

 # 🛡️ Intelligent Phishing URL Analyzer

 An AI-powered backend API that analyzes URLs in real-time to detect phishing attempts.
 Instead of relying on static blacklists, this system extracts lexical features from the URL and uses a Machine Learning model to predict malicious intent.
+LIVE @ (https://okekes-phishing-ai.onrender.com/)

 ## ✨ Features
 * **Behavioral Analysis:** Extracts URL characteristics (length, raw IPs, subdomain counts, suspicious keywords) to evaluate risk.